Doctoral Program

 Candidacy

-Students must receive a passing grade, and maintain a minimum GPA of 3.0, on all courses listed on the Candidacy form.
-Changes can be filed at any time by submitting a revised Candidacy form with advisor's signature, and submitting the form to the Aero/Astro Student Services Office for the Director of Graduate Studies’ approval.
-In order to graduate or go TGR, you must have completed all units listed on your current Candidacy form including any units for a Ph.D minor.
+Changes to the candidacy can be made at any time by submitting a revised Candidacy form with the advisor's signature to the Aero/Astro Student Services Office for the Director of Graduate Studies’ approval.
+To graduate or transition to TGR, students must have completed all units listed on their current candidacy form, including any units for a Ph.D. minor.

-Once achieved, candidacy is granted through year seven of graduate study for students completing the M.S degree, or through year six of graduate study for students admitted with an M.S. degree in a related discipline, unless terminated by the department (e.g., for unsatisfactory progress).
+Once achieved, candidacy is granted through year seven of graduate study for students completing the M.S. degree, or through year six of graduate study for students admitted with an M.S. degree in a related discipline, unless terminated by the department (e.g., for unsatisfactory progress).
 This term is not affected by leaves of absence.
 The candidacy end date is listed on the student’s record in AXESS.
 Students who are unable to graduate before their candidacy expires may submit an extension request for up to one additional year of candidacy.

-Candidacy extensions requests require review of a dissertation progress report, a dissertation draft, timetable for completion of the dissertation, and any other factors regarded as relevant by the department.
+Candidacy extension requests require review of a dissertation progress report, a dissertation draft, a timetable for completion of the dissertation, and any other factors regarded as relevant by the department.
 Students must submit the candidacy extension request before the end of their program's time limit.
-Once candidacy has expired, registration privileges are terminated and the student will need to apply for reinstatement into the Ph.D. program.
+Once candidacy has expired, registration privileges are terminated, and the student will need to apply for reinstatement into the Ph.D. program.
 Extension requests should be submitted to the Aero/Astro Student Services Office.
 Note, the department is not obligated to grant an extension, and all requests are subject to final approval by the Aero/Astro Department Chair.

 Course requirements